6 MINUTE READ | May 5, 2016

 If you notice a sudden increase in bounce rate for a particular page, this could be an indication that a soft 404 is occurring.
-A soft 404 is a non-existent page that displays a “Page Not Found” error message but the server returns a 200 status code instead.
+A soft 404 is a non-existent page that displays a “Page Not Found” message (or contains very thin content) but the HTTP request does not return a 404/410 status code.
 Checking for soft 404 pages is easy.
-You can either physically visit the page and check the status code by doing inspect element > network or you see all your soft 404s by checking Google Search Console.
+You can either manually check the status code of a page by doing inspect element > network or you can view all of your soft 404s in Google Search Console.

 If popups can be avoided, they should.
 But if email subscriptions are important to your line of business, then they may be necessary.
 Therefor, if you are going to use popups, do so in a way that is the least disruptive and annoying to your users.